Keen Targhee II Review

 Support

-Many hiking shoe models are trending toward faster, lighter, slimmer designs, which often leads to deficits in the support department.
+Many hiking shoes are trending toward faster, lighter, slimmer designs, which often leads to deficits in the support department.
 This is not the case with the Targhee II.
 If you're looking for excellent support in your hiking shoes, this is the pair for you.
 It outscored almost all other models in this metric.

-The Torsion Stability ESS shank combined with the dual-density midsole create a stiff shoe.
+The Torsion Stability ESS shank combined with the dual-density midsole creates a stiff shoe.
 The wide footbed creates a solid base for pushing through with each step, too.
 The standard insole in this Keen model is the most supportive in all shoes tested.
 It has a flexible forefoot but features an added layer of density from the heel to the forward end of the arch for a stiffer midfoot.
 The opportunity cost of this solid support system is one of the heaviest weight measurements of any model reviewed.

 Traction